Peter Anthony Cowan

 Driven by curiosity, creativity, and authenticity in the search for living energy.

-In early 2026, my investigation into the San Francisco 49ers' anomalous soft-tissue injury rate — linking it to their training facility's proximity to a massive electrical substation — went viral on X, drew international media coverage, and was addressed directly by the team's general manager.
-The story drew on years of primary-source research into environmentally driven conditions including MCAS, EDS, and POTS — what I call diseases of the information age.
-With two decades of experience as a software engineer, I bring a data-driven, forensic approach to investigating the biological effects of modern infrastructure.
-My approach is documentary — I cover what the document trail supports, not what sources allege.
+In early 2026, my investigation connecting the San Francisco 49ers' anomalous soft-tissue injury rate to a massive electrical substation behind their training facilities went viral on X, drew international media coverage, and was addressed directly by the team's general manager.
+The story drew on years of primary-source research into environmentally driven conditions including MCAS, EDS, and POTS; what I call diseases of the information age.

 Outside of this work, I'm a pianist, composer, and songwriter.
 I toured and recorded several albums with the band Slow Gherkin.
 I draw inspiration from the two great forces in my life — nature and human connection.